 The Davis-Stirling Common Interest Develop Act, or the Davis-Stirling Act, is the primary set of laws that govern common interest developments (CIDs) and homeowners associations (HOAs) in California.
-Since 1985, the Davis-Stirling Act has been amended many times; however, on January 1, 2014 the Act will be completely renumbered and reorganized, and codified in California Civil Code.
-This article will address the key substantive changes to the Davis-Stirling Act and advise associations on how best to handle these changes.
+Since 1985, the Davis-Stirling Act has been amended many times; however, on January 1, 2014 the Act was completely renumbered and reorganized, and codified in California Civil Code.
+This article addresses the key substantive changes to the Davis-Stirling Act and advises associations on how best to handle these changes.

 Why was it revised?

 The Davis-Stirling Act was revised in order to make the law more user-friendly and easy to understand.
 Some of the organizational changes to the new Davis-Stirling Act include changes to the annual "budget" package, shorter Civil Code sections, a separation and regrouping of subjects, and the inclusion of standardized terminology.